Nishadchowdhury/custom-case/README.md

 4. now it's the time to create the actual payment session
 5. now need to create an action to run the function create a payment session.
    1.check the user and the configuration.
 Then check the order exist or not, if not create.
 2. to create a payment session need to create a product.
 3. Using the product create a payment session 4. return the payment page.

+------------------------------------- Tailwind css advance -------------------------------------

+1.  divide-x divide-gray-200 => it adds dividers after and before the elements in a grid and first and last child elements won't get the divider border.
+2.  we can tun any element to shadCn-button by providing buttonVariants in classNames <LoginLink className={buttonVariants({ variant: "outline" })} >Login</LoginLink>